 • Continuation of critical business functions according to approved, pre-determined recovery objectives, and

-Regular Testing: To ensure we have the ability to fulfill our obligations to our customers and business partners from our dedicated recovery facility in an emergency, we conduct two large-scale user tests and two large-scale vendor tests per year.
-Also, we conduct tests on new individual applications and upgrades.
+Regular Testing: To ensure we have the ability to fulfill our obligations to our customers and business partners in an emergency, we conduct regular alternate strategy testing.
+Also, we conduct tests on individual applications and upgrades.
 As part of that testing, we ensure plans reflect new applications, changes to existing applications, and potential alternatives for process improvement.

 Preparedness: In the event of a disaster, every reasonable attempt will be made to restore and maintain normal service levels.
 All mission critical systems are recoverable within 2 to 4 hours.
-We anticipate that in the event of a disruption affecting a single building or affecting all of our New York City locations, recovery will be accomplished through the use of our dedicated recovery facility and/or CIBC facilities in Canada.
+We anticipate that in the event of a disruption affecting a single building or affecting all of our New York City locations, recovery will be accomplished through the use of our defined alternate strategies.

 We are confident in our business continuity plans which have been developed and tested to support the continuation of critical business functions under unforeseen conditions of disaster, which may arise from a natural, accidental, or engineered occurrence.
 However, due to the unpredictability of disasters and the potential impact on critical infrastructures (i.e., public utilities, exchanges, private and public transportation) and/or critical suppliers we cannot guarantee that our business will always be available or recoverable after a disaster or significant business disruption.
 No contingency plan can eliminate all risks.
 We continually assess and update our plans to mitigate all reasonable risk.